 The FILE can be a specific file, a wildcard expression or multiple files (e.g 1.txt, 2.txt).
 Pattern is the search string or regular expression.
 The options control the program's behaviour.

-The grep command can be used recursively on all files in the current directory and all subdirectories:
+command can be used recursively on all files in the current directory and all subdirectories:

 grep -r PATTERN ./

-This will match all the files in the current directory and, when combined with the -r, will run through all subdirectories.
+This will match all the files in the current directory and, when combined with the -r

-The way to search recursively and limit to specified file types is to use the –include option of grep:
+The way to search recursively and limit to specified file types is to use the –include

 grep -r PATTERN --include=*.cpp ./

-If you want to search multiple file types, you can modify the –include command to specify multiple extensions:
+If you want to search multiple file types, you can modify the –include

 grep -r PATTERN --include=*.{h,cpp} ./

-You can count the number of lines matching a certain pattern with the -c option in grep.
+option in grep.
 To show all lines matching the pattern, followed by the count, use the following:

 grep PATTERN file; grep -c PATTERN file